agronholm/typeguard/docs/userguide.rst

     from typeguard import check_type

     # Raises TypeError if there's a problem
-    check_type('variablename', [1234], List[int])
+    check_type([1234], List[int])

 Support for mock objects
 ------------------------

 Typeguard handles the :class:`unittest.mock.Mock` and :class:`unittest.mock.MagicMock` classes specially, bypassing any type checks when encountering instances of these classes.
+Note that any "spec" class passed to the mock object is currently not respected.

 Supported typing.* types
 ------------------------